Hope Hicks to resign as White House Communications Director: report

 “I quickly realized what so many have learned about Hope: She is strategic, poised and wise beyond her years,” Mr. Kelly said in a statement.
 “She became a trusted adviser and counselor, and did a tremendous job overseeing the communications for the president’s agenda including the passage of historic tax reform.
 She has served her country with great distinction.
 To say that she will be missed is an understatement.”

-Ms. Hicks was the fourth communications director for Mr. Trump, following Mike Dubke, Sean Spicer — who temporary served in an acting capacity — and Anthony Scaramucci.
+Ms. Hicks was the fourth communications director for Mr. Trump, following Mike Dubke, Sean Spicer — who temporarily served in an acting capacity — and Anthony Scaramucci.

-Ms. Hicks held the post for the longest duration.
-She lasted more than six months.
+Ms. Hicks held the post for the longest duration — more than six months.
+Mr. Scaramucci lasted just 10 days.

 On Tuesday, Ms. Hicks underwent almost nine hours of closed-door testimony on Capitol Hill, answering queries about the presidential campaign and certain aspects of the transition period after Mr. Trump’s November 2016 victory.